kit-data-manager/visualization-graph-web-component/readme.md

 - `excludeProperties`: Specify any properties to exclude from the visualization.
 - `displayHovered`: Enable or disable hover effects on graph nodes.

-These properties allow for flexible configuration, catering to different data sets and visualization requirements, making the Visualization Graph Web Component a versatile tool for data analysis and presentation.
+These properties allow for flexible configuration, catering to different data sets and visualization requirements, making the Visualization Component a versatile tool for data analysis and presentation.

 Currently, in its [development/beta/stable] phase, is an evolving project, open to contributions and feedback from the community.
 Dive into the world of seamless data visualization with